mukundbhudia/tweetgetter/README.md

 - Access token key
 - Access token secret

-Alternatively you can create the file 'keys.txt' in the root directory of the project with the consumer and access keys in JSON form like the following:
+Alternatively you can create the file 'keys.json' in the root directory of the project with the consumer and access keys in JSON form like the following:

 {"consumer_key":"******",
 "consumer_secret":"******",